bjpop/rover/README.txt

       Minimum fraction overlap of read to block region.

-      0.5 means at least half of a read should overlap a given target region for the read to be considered for that region.
-1.0 would mean the entire read must overlap the region.
+      0.5 means at least half of a block must be overlapped by a read for the read to be considered for that region.
+1.0 would mean the entire block must be overlapped by the read.

    --log FILE